wjnwjn59/2024_M06_E02_Demo/README.md

-# Exercise Advanced CNN Architectures Demo
+# Project Visual Question Answering Demo

 ## Description
-A simple web demo for Advanced CNN Architecture on Streamlit.
+A simple web demo for Visual Question Answering on Streamlit.

 ## How to use
 ### Option 1: Using conda environment